SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/02-What-is-Multidimensional-Array.md

 # Declaring and Creating Multidimensional Arrays

-Two of the **most used** multi-dimensional arrays are **two and three-dimensional array**, known as `2D` and `3D` array, anything above is rare.
+Two of the **most used** multi-dimensional arrays are **two and three-dimensional array**, known as a `2D` and `3D` array.
+Anything above is rare.

-- Creating Multidimensional Arrays using `new` - keyword and specifying the size of at least one dimension
+- Creating Multidimensional Arrays using the `new` - keyword and specifying the size of at least one dimension

 ```java
 int[][] intMatrix = new int[3][];
 ```
 In this example, we declare an empty two-dimensional array of integers.
 We use `int[][]` to tell the compiler that we want a two-dimensional array.

-As same as in the one-dimensional array we use `new` to allocate memory into the heap for our array.
+Similarly to the one-dimensional array, we use the `new` keyword to allocate memory into the heap for our array.

-Notice that we need to provide a size for our multidimensional array and in this case, our row will contain three elements.
+Notice that we need to provide a size for our multidimensional array and, in this case, our row will contain three elements.

 By default, this array will contain only zeros.